hmrc/tax-enrolment-assignment-frontend/README.md

      *(please use latest version as per MDTP best practices, this is just an example)*

-- Run locally: `sbt run` which runs on port `7750` by default
-- Run with test endpoints: `run.sh` or `sbt 'run -Dapplication.router=testOnlyDoNotUseInAppConf.Routes'`

 ## Development Setup for local running
 - please complete all pre-requisites within https://github.com/hmrc/tax-enrolment-assignment-journey-tests readme
+- Run locally: `sbt run` which runs on port `7750` by default
+- OR Run with test endpoints: `run.sh` or `sbt 'run -Dapplication.router=testOnlyDoNotUseInAppConf.Routes'`
 - please run the https://github.com/hmrc/tax-enrolment-assignment-journey-tests tests before manually navigating through app
 - pick a user from the local section within https://github.com/hmrc/tax-enrolment-assignment-journey-tests/blob/main/src/test/resources/environments.conf
 - Navigate to http://localhost:9949/auth-login-stub/gg-sign-in and enter all user details from the environment conf values.